spotinst/help/src/docs/spot-connect/integrations/eks.md

 EKS actions require additional IAM configuration to create a cluster and access it.

 * EKS clusters need an associated service-linked EKS Role to access other AWS services.
 If this role does not already exist in the account, Create EKS Role provides instructions on how to create it.
 * The Target Account requires some privileges beyond PowerUserAccess to use EKS actions.
 Add Inline Policy to Target Account provides instructions on how to add these privileges.
-Using service-linked roles for Amazon EKS - Amazon EKS provides more detail on this requirement.
+Using [service-linked roles for Amazon EKS - Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/using-service-linked-roles.html) provides more detail on this requirement.

 ## Managing Existing AWS EKS Cluster with Spot Connect

-If you want to use an existing AWS EKS cluster, you must allow one of your Spot Connect [Target Accounts] (AWS account configured) to access the Kubernetes cluster.
+If you want to use an existing AWS EKS cluster, you must allow one of your Spot Connect [Target Accounts](https://docs.spot.io/spot-connect/integrations/aws) (AWS account configured) to access the Kubernetes cluster.
 This can be done by associating a Target Account (AWS account configured) role ARN with a list of Kubernetes groups (i.e. system:masters, system:basic-user).
-Please follow the instructions in [Managing users or IAM roles for your cluster - Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) to complete this process.
+Follow the instructions in [Managing users or IAM roles for your cluster - Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) to complete this process.

 ## Prerequisites